charles-e/bh-safecoin-prog-lib/docs/src/token.md

 the maximum allowed transaction size, remove those extra clean up instructions.
 They can be cleaned up during the next send operation.

-The `spl-token gc` command provides an example implementation of this cleanup process.
+The `safe-token gc` command provides an example implementation of this cleanup process.

 ### Token Vesting Contract: